There are plenty of approaches to creating goals, but regardless of the approach, I find two things are often missing.

 When I'm not coaching, change management has been my focus for the past two months.
 I was featured on an expert insight series podcast with Blue Margin, co-hosted a training on resiliency through change for a future-leaders cohort within a global enterprise, facilitated an in-person half-day change management workshop for corporate leaders, and attended the Enterprise Agility World Conference where I learned from brilliant people like Paul Gibbons and Dr. Leandro Herrero about the myths plaguing the change management discipline.

 A fantastic discussion on the biases of intuition, how even the most experienced statisticians make poor judgments about statistical measurements, and why we can’t always be data-driven decision-makers (hint: we’re pretty good at making decisions without much information and we do it extremely fast).

-The links in this post may contain affiliate links.
+Disclaimer: The links in this post may contain affiliate links.